 Employers will have to identify and assess risks to workers who are exposed to these substances and take preventive measures.

 Cancer is the leading cause of work-related deaths in the EU.
-Annually, 53% of occupational deaths are attributed to cancer, compared with 28% for circulatory diseases and 6% for respiratory ones.
+Annually, 52% of occupational deaths are attributed to cancer, compared with 24% for circulatory diseases and 24% for other diseases and injuries.
+Exposure at work accounts for 5,3-8,4 % cases of cancer and is responsible for approximatively 120 .000 cancers diagnosed and more than 100 000 deaths every year.
 The most common types of occupational cancer are lung cancer, mesothelioma (caused by exposure to asbestos particles) and bladder cancer.

 This is the fourth update of the Carcinogens and Mutagens Directive on the basis of new scientific and technical developments and after consultations with stakeholders.
 The three earlier revisions were adopted by the Parliament and the Council in December 2017, January 2019 and June 2019.